 As you can tell, I really do like the Nerf Rival Roundhouse.
 But that said, I have yet to come across a Nerf blaster in the Rival series that I do not like.

-Overall though, the Roundhouse is another successful Rival blaster, which you won’t regret purchasing.
+But overall, the Roundhouse is another successful Rival blaster that you won’t regret purchasing.
 And that’s a promise.

 |Review:||Nerf Rival Roundhouse XX-1500|